rolandwalker/syntactic-sugar/README.markdown

 When this library is loaded, the provided forms are registered as keywords in font-lock.
 This may be disabled via customize.

+The included macros are intentionally not autoloaded, because they are outside the package namespace.

 Compatibility and Requirements
 ------------------------------